EdApp is now SC Training. Learn more

 5. Racism

 It may seem like an obvious answer, but because of the (often violent) history of racism, this topic isn’t talked about in an upfront manner.
-To eradicate racism in the workplace, you have to know what it looks like and, more importantly, where it comes from.
+To eliminate and prevent racism in the workplace, your workers must know what it looks like and, more importantly, where it comes from.

-To start you have to understand that racism isn’t just about racist people but about systems we can undo by taking concrete action.
-We can create DEI initiatives and training at work to bring about change.
+To start, your teams have to understand that racism isn’t just about racist people but about systems they can undo by taking concrete action.
+You can create DEI initiatives and training at work to bring about change.
 Create meaningful lessons and training backed up by statistics, history, and lived experience.

 6. Disability Awareness

-Disability awareness is a critical DEI topic because employment rates for people with disabilities are rising.
-It’s up to about 21% in the US in 2022.
-To ensure safety and productivity in the workplace, employees must be trained to be sensitive to the different possible impairments.
+As 22.7% of those with disabilities in the US are employed, disability awareness is a critical DEI topic.
+To secure safety and productivity in the workplace, employees must be trained to be sensitive to the different possible impairments.
 Sometimes impairments are not obvious, while others manifest only in certain situations.

 Awareness is the first step to recognizing and stopping discriminatory practices and behavior.
 If you don’t already have a training program on disability awareness, create one and collaborate with your team.
 If you already have one, strive to make it better.
 Aim for continuous improvement to make sure your company culture is as inclusive as it can be.